Ruskin High School, Crewe

 Ruskin Community High School is a coeducational comprehensive secondary school in Crewe, Cheshire, England, for pupils aged 11 to 16 years.

 History

 The school was founded in 1902 as Crewe County Secondary School in rooms at the then Technical College in Flag Lane and moved to the new Ruskin Road building in 1909.
-The name changed to Crewe County Grammar School after the 1944 Education Act.
+The name changed to Crewe County Grammar School after the Education Act 1944.
 The last CCGS reunion was held in 2012 for pupils who entered the school in 1971 or 1972.
 When secondary education in Crewe was reorganised the school became the Ruskin County High School (and fully comprehensive) in 1978.
 It achieved a Specialist Schools status in 2002 after a successful application to the Specialist Schools Trust and sufficient fund-raising.